 Within Colorado, a Statement of Registration of Trademark must be filed electronically.

 - Simply go to the Business Home page, then select 'file a business document.'

 - Click on 'search business database,' then enter your ID number or record name.

 - Continue the process as outlined on the website, but remember to seek advice from your attorney along the way.

 - Once accepted, your trademark will be effective for five years before renewal is required.

 Understanding this process can help you protect your business and brand for many years to come.
 Being proactive is essential for long-term protection.

 Take action today!

 If you need help with business trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.